Three new roles have been introduced in Hull where people can earn while they learn to achieve their dreams of careers in nursing.

 Michelle Swithenbank, CEO and principal of Hull College, said: “As a former nurse, I am passionate about helping young people embark on rewarding and successful careers in healthcare.

-“We recognised that there was a need to deliver training linked to employment within the sector which is why we approached both the University of Hull and Hull and East Yorkshire Hospitals NHS Trust.
+“We recognised that there was a need to deliver training linked to employment within the sector which is why we approached both the University of Hull and Hull University Teaching Hospitals NHS Trust.

 “This gives students an excellent opportunity to begin an apprenticeship knowing that there is a career opportunity for them at the end of it.”